Sunbeam (steam yacht)

 Sunbeam, RYS was a composite-hulled barquentine with an auxiliary steam engine, which was launched in England in 1874.
 She was a member of the Royal Yacht Squadron.
 She was the yacht of Thomas Brassey, 1st Earl Brassey until his death in 1918.
 His wife Anna Brassey wrote several popular books about their voyages aboard her, which were published between 1879 and 1889.
 After Thomas Brassey's death in 1918, Devitt and Moore acquired her and used her as a training ship.
 By 1922 the shipping magnate Walter Runciman had acquired her.
 She was scrapped in 1930.

 Building and registration

 St Clare Byrne designed the yacht for Thomas Brassey, then the Liberal MP for Hastings.
 Bowdler, Chaffer & Co of Seacombe built her as yard number 101; launched her in 20 January 1874; and completed her that June.
-She was named in memory of Constantine Alberta Brassey, a daughter of Thomas and Anna Brassey.
-Her nickname was "Sunbeam", and she had died of scarlet fever in 1873.
+She was named in memory of Constance Alberta Brassey, a daughter of Thomas and Anna Brassey, whose nickname was "Sunbeam", and who had died of scarlet fever in 1873.
 The yacht's figurehead was a gilded half-length sculpture representing her as a winged putto.